 Obviously, we don’t know what next week will hold or how long it will take for sales to fully recover.
 But the slight upticks we’re starting to see as dealerships resume sales have us hopeful for the weeks ahead.

-In the meantime, if you have specific questions or data questions you’re hoping Foureyes can help answer, shoot me a line at [email protected] We’re here to help and are in this together.
+If you’re interested in learning more, visit our data hub.
+If you have specific questions or data questions you’re hoping Foureyes can help answer, shoot me a line at [email protected] We’re here to help and are in this together.